CommonLit (3rd to 12th)

 Teach a Child to Read with Children’s Books (K to 2nd)

 This downloadable guide shows parents how to combine story reading, phonics, and writing to help their children become skilled readers.
+You will need to purchase or borrow any books you choose to use.

 Teaching a Preschooler to Read (Pre-K to 4th)